Device-independent uncloneable encryption

 \section{Acknowledgements}

 We thank Eric Culf, Mads Friis Frand-Madsen, Rahul Jain, S{\'e}bastien Lord, and Joseph Renes for helpful discussions.
+We also thank a reviewer for pointing out the issue described in Remark~\ref{remark:termsplit} regarding previous security definitions.
 S.~K.~is funded by the Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery Grants Program and Fujitsu Labs America.
 E.~Y.-Z.~T.~is funded by NSERC Alliance and Huawei Technologies Canada Co., Ltd. Research at the Institute for Quantum Computing (IQC) is supported by Innovation, Science and Economic Development (ISED) Canada.